arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

   end
 end
 ```
-(very simplified version - payments are much more complex)
+(a very simplified version - payments are much more complex)

 You might have noticed that when our API call fails we rescue an error and raise our one.
-It is a way to avoid errors from 3rd party client leak to our application code.
+It is a way to avoid errors from the 3rd party client leak to our application code.
 Usually that's enough and our domain code will cope well with failures.

 But recently we got a problem.
-Business requirements were: _When refunding a batch of transactions gather all the errors and send them by email to support team to handle them manually_.
+The business requirements are: _When refunding a batch of transactions gather all the errors and send them by email to support team to handle them manually_.

 That we have succeeded to implement correctly.
-But some day we have received a request to explain why there were no refunds for  a few transactions.
+One day we have received a request to explain why there were no refunds for  a few transactions.

 ## And then it was trouble

-First we've done was to check history of events for the aggregate performing the action (Order in this case).
-We have found entry that refund of order was requested (it is done asynchronously) but there were no records of any transaction refunds.
+The first thing we did was to check history of events for the aggregate performing the action (Order in this case).
+We have found an entry that refund of order was requested (it is done asynchronously) but there were no records of any transaction refunds.

 It could not be any.
-Because we did not published them :( This is how this code should look like:
+Because we did not publish them :( This is how this code should look like:

 ```
 #!ruby